Dylmoco/smoothr/storefronts/features/auth/README.md

 > **Why use a `div` for the login button?**
 > Webflow blocks password form submissions on `.webflow.io` domains.
 By never
 > triggering a native submit event, this pattern works seamlessly on both
-> staging and production sites.
+> staging and production sites..

 ## Redirect lookup